 4. Fruits

-Fruits are essential to recover from Chikungunya.
-Oranges, apples, watermelons, and other fruits effectively treat chikungunya in the shortest amount of time.
+Fruits like oranges, apples, and watermelons are hydrating and provide vitamins and fiber that may support overall recovery.
 Apples, for example, are high in fibre, which helps to cleanse the body and improve digestion.
 It also helps to lower cholesterol, prevent constipation, and keep the body clean.

 5. Homemade porridges